apache/nuttx/README.txt

       refreshing the configuration as described below.

       NOTE:  NuttX uses only compressed defconfig files.
-For the NuttX defconfig files, this refrshing step is *NOT* optional; it is also necessary to uncompress and regenerate the full making file.
+For the NuttX defconfig files, this refreshing step is *NOT* optional; it is also necessary to uncompress and regenerate the full making file.
 This is discussed further below.